 An individual who attains the TS level of security clearance has demonstrated unwavering loyalty and trustworthiness, as well as an ability to uphold the highest ethical standards.
 A top secret security clearance holder has also agreed to keep personal, private, and confidential details secret and safe.

-Top Secret clearance holders have access to information or material that could be expected to cause significant damage to national security if released with proper authorization.
+Top Secret clearance holders have access to information or material that could be expected to cause significant damage to national security if released without proper authorization.

 Applying for this level of clearance requires you to divulge nearly every aspect of your life relating to personal and business finances, current and former residences, employment history, previous drug use, past military service, citizenship status, and criminal history.